localvoid/ivi/documentation/general/dev-mode.md

 By default, Screen of Death will be displayed for all unhandled exceptions. `DisableScreenOfDeathGlobalErrorHandling` flag disables global error handler. when this flag is enabled, Screen of Death will be displayed only when exception is thrown inside an ivi boundaries.

+## Component Performance Profiling

+Component performance profiling will add marks on the dev tools timeline.
+They can help you get additional information about components performance.